themichellemcguire/kidsmeetup/README.md

 # Kids Meetup
 > Social activities of our kids!!
 Awesome! right?
 But how and where?
 We have those answers.
-In out everyday busy life,our kids are getting bored and find the fun at the device.
-Not right ya.
-But in our neighbourhood, we can be feeling safer place for fun of our kids.
+In our everyday busy life, our kids are getting bored and find the fun at devices.
+Not right, yes?
+But in our neighbourhood, we can be feeling like it's a safer place for fun for our kids.
 So our Project name is KIDS MEETUP.

 ## Table of contents
 * [General info](#general-info)